Irteza7/Irteza7/README.md

-# Irteza's Python & Data Engineering Portfolio
+# Python & Data Engineering Portfolio

 Hello!
 I'm Irteza, a passionate data enthusiast with hands-on experience in Data Engineering, Analytics, and Machine Learning.
 Through my projects, I've explored various facets of the data ecosystem, from real-time data processing to cloud-based analytics.
 I'm driven by the thrill of transforming raw data into meaningful insights.